 Building a knowledge base is usually done by collecting information over a period of time and organizing it into a publicly accessible library that users can use as a self-service.
-This process is also known as knowledge management – and it's a crucial factor in the user onboarding process.
+This process is also known as knowledge management – and it's a crucial factor in the user or employee onboarding process.

 It's important that you structure your knowledge base well – including the individual articles inside it.
-A well-organized article inside a knowledge base will make the reading experience easier and help keep things focused on solving the user's problem.
+A well-organized article inside a knowledge base will make the reading experience easier and help keep things focused on solving the reader's problem.